teleplayer123/usbc_pd_devboard/README.md

 ### Description
 A development board to experiment with USB-C PD via an STM32 and FUSB302.
-The firmware is currently just a simple program to communicate over UART to the STM32 and send I2C commands to the FUSB302.
-My goal is to implement a simple tool for logging PD packets.

-As of now the firmware allows interaction with the FUSB302 via a serial port connection over the board's UART connector.

-**WIP*
+The [PD Logger](firmware/pd_logger) firmware logs USB C device attaches and dettaches as well as the active CC pin.
+Connect to the board through UART and use a serial terminal to interact with the FUSB302 over I2C via the STM32F0.
+Logs will start showing once a PD capable device is detected.
+A debug console menu can be accessed by pressing Enter in the terminal allowing direct writes and reads to the FUSB302.
+Press "q" to exit the debug console and return to live logging.

 ### Dev Board
 ![DevBoardPreview](assets/pd_board.png)